LowTechCoder/fp-pc-console/README.md

 Use the wired 8bitDo controller that was meant for xbox or the 8bitDo xbox controllers.

-Use Flatseal to "all user files" for each emulator you need.
+Use Flatseal to allow each emulator to see the home directory by choosing "all user files" for each emulator you need.
 Then add the games to a folder in the home directory.

 Set up auto login with xfce: